- Save Layers

 Load Layer States

-Use our Load Layer States tool to apply an existing Layer State to a drawing or detail you're about to begin drafting.
+Use our Load Layers tool to apply an existing Layer State to a drawing or detail you're about to begin drafting.

 We've created a number of default Layer States based on CAD best practices for layer colors, lineweights, and nae.
 If you want to use these settings as your standards, you can just use them out of the box, without the need to save your own.
-To apply your own standards to your layers, use our Save Layer State tool to create your own Layer State(s).
-You can then use Load Layer State to apply those standards to your drawings and details.
+To apply your own standards to your layers, use our Save Layers tool to create your own Layer State(s).
+You can then use Load Layers to apply those standards to your drawings and details.

 Open Load Layer State: